PINetDalhousie/streamline/use-cases/app-testing/fraud-detection/flink-fraud-detection/README.md

 ### Machine Learning Model

-We used pyspark.ml library for implementing the machine learning model.
+We used pyflink.ml library for implementing the machine learning model.

 We used Linear SVM.
 Amongst the other classification models we were considering, we got the impression that this one was not used often.
 As a result, we tried to test this model.
 As it made decent predictions, we decided to use this model.

 A machine learning project typically involves steps like data preprocessing, feature extraction, model fitting and evaluating results.
 We need to perform a lot of transformations on the data in sequence.
 A pipeline allows us to maintain the data flow of all the relevant transformations that are required to reach the end result.

-We need to define the stages of the pipeline which act as a chain of command for Spark to run.
-Here, each stage is either a Transformer or an Estimator.

 Transformers convert one dataframe into another either by updating the current values of a particular column (like converting categorical columns to numeric) or mapping it to some other values by using a defined logic.